nojaf/blog/content/blog/unleashing-parallel-processing-in-your-fsharp-compiler/index.md

 ## Closing thoughts

 <div id="try-out-compiler-flags">
-You really need to try these flags out!<br />
+You really need to try out these flags!<br />
 Otherwise there is no way of telling if this can ever become the default in dotnet 8!
 </div>

 Clear enough I hope 😸.

 Cheers,